Search

 Fertilizer Requirements:

 Use RootBlast, Vegetable Alive, and Slow Release Fertilizer when transplanting outdoors.
-Apply Miracle Gro twice a month.
+Apply Miracle-Gro twice a month.

 Harvest Tips:

-ALS – Alternaria Leaf Spot
+ALT – Alternaria Leaf Spot

 Scientific Name: Alternaria brassicicola, Alternaria cucumerina, Alternaria dauci